 During the COVID crisis, UMA held its traditional summer school program online.
+This consists of two sessions, for three weeks each.
 The summer school program is designed with the intention of serving students who need to take Geometry as a retake or as an initial offering.
 Additionally, credit recovery is offered along with additional mathematics and English courses to support student academic growth during the summer months.
+Summer programming was offered in-person again during the summers of 2022 and 2023.
+The first summer 2023 session began June 6 the second July 5